tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

     enum LvglResult< *mut lv_obj_t > {
         Ok( *mut lv_obj_t ),
         Err( LvglError ),
-    }  //  Note: This is not valid Rust syntax
+    }  //  This is not valid Rust syntax
     ```

 1. The `LvglResult` Enum has two variants: `Ok` and `Err`.
 To return an error, we return the `Err` variant with an error code inside (like `SYS_EUNKNOWN`)...